jenniferolenchak/HollanderGroup/artifacts/architecture.md

 # Change Strategy

-Once a user sign in, Savester will notify the use when  a recurring payment is approaching.
+Once a user signs in, Savester will notify the user when  a recurring payment is approaching.
 If time permits, a text api will be implemented which allows users to get this notfication without signing into the app.
+This feature will be implemented seperately and should not interfere with other processes.